 The results of future clinical studies may show that COMP360 or any future therapeutic candidates cause undesirable or unacceptable side effects or even death.
-For example, there were a number of treatment emergent adverse events reported with the results of our Phase II clinical trial in TRD (as described in "Business" above).
 There can be no assurance that deaths or serious side effects will not occur, even in a clinical setting.
+To date, three patients have experienced suspected, unexpected serious adverse reactions, or SUSARs.
+All patients and study teams remain blinded to the dose received.
+One patient experienced a SUSAR of adjustment disorder more than a month after administration, which led to hospitalization.
+The event was adjudicated by the investigator to be moderate in severity and possibly related to study medication.
+A second patient experienced a SUSAR of suicidal ideation several weeks after administration which required hospitalization and was adjudicated by the investigator to be severe and possibly related to study medication.
+A third patient experienced a SUSAR of suicidal ideation with some intent to act, without specific plan, several weeks after administration.
+The investigator assessed the event as moderate in intensity and possibly related to study medication.
+We were also notified of a patient death that occurred in August 2020, more than two months after the patient was administered COMP360 supplied by us to an IIS involving MDD patients at the University of Zurich.
+The patient had shown improvement in symptoms, without side effects, following administration.
+Based on this and other available information, including the 72 days that elapsed between administration of COMP360 (which has a half-life of approximately three hours) and the reported death, a report by the investigator that the death is unlikely to be related to COMP360 and opinion by the patient's psychiatrist that the death is unrelated to COMP360, we consider the death unlikely to be related to COMP360.
+There can, however, be no assurance that the death was unrelated.
 In the event serious side effects occur, our trials could be suspended or terminated and the FDA, the EMA, the MHRA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of COMP360 or any future therapeutic candidates for any or all targeted indications.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Further, because of the high variability in how different individuals react to psilocybin, certain patients may have negative experiences with the treatment that could subject us to liability or, if publicized, reputational harm.
 Any of these occurrences may harm our business, financial condition and prospects significantly.